gitter-badger/elm-js-experement/README.md

     ]),
     ...
 ```
 Now on each Increment of a Counter which have a value greater than 15 new Counter will be added to the App's model.
 Pretty useless but now you see how it works.
+It is like a callback for counter increment, but without callbacks hell.
 I think you noticed `counterCmd` in the returned array.
-It is `Counter.Commands.Increment` command, and if you won't return it, it won't be executed.
+It is `Counter.Commands.Increment` command instance, and if you won't return it, it won't be actually executed.
 That simple.

-In general, if you have some blocks chain `B1 <- B2 <- B3` and some command called in B3, before to be actually executed the command go through middleware in B1, then through B2 and only then it will be executed.
+In general, if you have some blocks chain `B1 <- B2 <- B3` and some command produced in B3, before to be actually executed the command will go through middleware in B1, then through B2 and only then it will be executed, if all middlewares in the chain return that command.
 All commands returned by middlewares will be executed after the command from B3.

 That is all for nesting.

 ### Shared Block
 Ok, but what if we need an access to some Model from any Block of the app.
 Let's say User model, to show or hide some controls for authorized users.
-In MangoJuice we have special Block that is called shared Block.
+In MangoJuice we have special Block type that is called shared Block.
 It is a regular Block but just (generally) without a View.
 Let's create mentioned User shared Block.
 ```javascript
 // User.js
 export type Model = {